 A: No. While ITS feels very good about Google’s security measures, until Goshen has more experience with these tools, social security numbers, credit card numbers and bank account information of our constituents, and any other content that is considered confidential or sensitive to GC business, should not be stored in Google Apps.

-9. Q: What happens to my Goshen Google Apps account once I graduate or leave Goshen?
+Q: What happens to my Goshen Google Apps account once I graduate or leave employment with Goshen College?

-13. Q: If I want to learn more about Google Docs, where can I find more information?
+Q: If I want to learn more about Google Apps, where can I find more information?

-A: There are a number of ways to learn more about Google Docs.
+A: There are a number of ways to learn more about Google Apps.

 - Get help on the web from the Google Docs Help Center

 - Learn at your own pace by taking a free online course on Google Docs from Atomic Learning (log in with your GC username and password, and then use the Search box to search for Google related videos.)